 I love my cookies soft and chewy!
 These gingerbread man cookies are soft.
 The molasses helps with the softness of the cookies.
 Gingerbread cookies are a bit different and bend a little more like an elastic form.

 Both of these cookies are known to be spiced cookies because of the molasses and the spices included in the ingredients.
 The difference is one is rolled into shapes and the other is rolled into balls.
 Gingersnaps are sometimes have a harder outside layer compared to the gingerbreads chewy texture.

 Having too much baking soda in the cookies which makes the cookies expand when baking.

 Storing Homemade Gingerbread Man Cookies

 Store in an airtight container ahead of time or the day of!
 These are perfect for parties and decorating gingerbread cookies together.
 To stack the cookies place parchment paper in-between each layer.
-These will last up to two weeks long or freeze for two to three months long.
+These will last up to two weeks long kept at room temperature.

 5 star review